keploy/typescript-sdk/README.md

-export KEPLOY_APP_PORT=5050 # port on which server is running export KEPLOY_APP_DELAY=5 # time delay before starting testruns(in seconds) export KEPLOY_APP_TIMEOUT=100 # should be number
+export KEPLOY_APP_PORT=5050 # port on which server is running export KEPLOY_APP_DELAY=5 # time delay before starting testruns(in seconds) export KEPLOY_APP_TIMEOUT=100 # should be number export KEPLOY_TEST_CASE_PATH="./example"    # If KEPLOY_TEST_CASE_PATH is not provided then a folder named keploy-tests will be made containing mocks folder.
+If KEPLOY_MOCK_PATH is provided then the mocks will be generated there. export KEPLOY_MOCK_PATH="./exampleMockPath"
 # export KEPLOY_APP_FILTER={"urlRegex":"*"}  # should be json not to capture for certain url's

 export KEPLOY_SERVER_URL="http://localhost:8081/api" # self hosted keploy running server